selina603/mktcontent/support/sla/app-service-en.md

 3. "**App**" is a Web App, Mobile App, API App or Logic App deployed by Customer within the App Service, excluding apps in the Free and Shared tiers.

 4. "**Downtime**" The total accumulated Deployment Minutes, across all Apps deployed by Customer in a given Azure subscription, during which the App is unavailable.
-A minute is considered unavailable for a given App when there is no connectivity between the App and Microsoft’s Internet gateway.
+A minute is considered unavailable for a given App when there is no connectivity between the App and 21Vianet’s Internet gateway.

     **Monthly Uptime Percentage**The Monthly Uptime Percentage is calculated using the following formula: